 Disclaimer: The information provided on this website should NOT be used as a substitute for seeking professional medical diagnosis, treatment or care.
 You should not rely on any information in these pages to replace consultations with qualified health professionals.

 Most of the text and several illustrations on this page are courtesy of the US National Library of Medicine > Genetics Home Reference.
 We added updates and additional details from current scientific and medical publications.
-We are grateful to our Medical & Scientific Advisory Board for their feedback.
+Reviewed by out Medical and Scientific Advisory Board.